So here it is: The raw, unedited version of my story—the story of my journey through clinical depression.

 July 15, 2012

+I’m beginning to realize now why God allowed me to go through clinical depression, especially right before mission trip.
+Mother Theresa said it in her book—that the greatest type of poverty is poverty of the soul.
+Unhappiness.
+Loneliness, feeling unwanted.
 And suddenly it all came to me.
 I have been privileged to take up the worst kind of poverty there is.
 God let me plunge into it so that I might understand more deeply those that I serve.
 God has granted me a deeper understanding through this deep pain.
 And I am now thankful to God for allowing me to go through this deep poverty and for still using me to serve – not only in spite of it, but because of it.
 Thank you, Lord.
 I serve the poor, not because I’m better than them, but because I am one of them.

 November 30, 2012